Andrea Callard

 image: 22"w X 30"h

 Barn Theater commemorates a special summer evening in Lexington, NY.
-It was opening night for Green Plays, a theater group in creative retreat from the Hollywood film wars.
-A few fabulous thespians from the WOW Café on New York City’s Lower East Side were paid to paint the porch and alleviate the long term deprivation of maintenance.
+On opening night for Green Plays, a theater group in retreat from the Hollywood film wars.
+The fabulous thespians from the WOW Café on New York City’s Lower East Side were also in residence.
+After long term deprivation of maintenance, they were hired to paint the porch of the theater.

-The preparation flaunted a superstition about bad luck and the removal of the nests of a community of barn swallows.
-Later, an eager waiting audience of ninety eight people was standing on the porch when it dropped three feet.
+There is a superstition that bad luck will come to those who remove the nests of a community of barn swallows.
+Later, an audience of ninety eight people was standing on the porch when it dropped three feet.
 No one was injured.
 No one went home early.
 Frogs at the Mountain wall was also made the first summer.
 Old Wood/ New Life was made in 1987.

 Frogs at the Mountain Wall